Contact Us : 800.874.5346 | International: +1 352.375.0772

 For example, daycare can be a considerable expense for young working families.
 On-site daycare could save thousands of dollars and dozens of hours in commuting each year.
 At the same time, some people dislike the bureaucracy that comes with larger organizations, and they’re happier at the end of the day if they have more freedom to pursue their own ideas.

-According to the 2022 Robert Half Salary Guide Opens in new window, hiring trends in accounting and finance continue to favor the job candidate.
+According to the 2024 Robert Half Salary Guide, hiring trends in accounting and finance continue to favor the job candidate.
 Firms are looking to fill entry-level positions, so recent accounting grads and young professionals are in a great position to get their first accounting job.
 Firms are especially interested in candidates with technology skills that can be applied to growing areas like cloud systems and data analysis.
 Managers are looking for new ideas and are prepared to provide the necessary on-the-job training to prepare new hires for success.
 This is a great time to go into accounting, and becoming an Enrolled Agent will help you land an even bigger starting salary than you could without it.

-Relocate to another city
+6. Relocate to another city

 Find a place you want to live or a firm you want to work for and then use the table below to inform your salary expectations.

-Is becoming an Enrolled Agent worth it?
+Is Becoming an Enrolled Agent Worth It?

 Becoming an EA is one of the best investments you can make in your career as a tax preparer.
 The benefits you’ll gain from earning the EA designation will far outweigh the cost of taking the EA exam.
 In addition to the salary benefits, you’ll also enjoy increased representation rights so you can expand your client base and the services you can offer.
 Plus, the EA designation signals a high level of expertise that will cement your status as a valuable expert on tax topics.